nuxtlabs/nuxtlabs.com/content/index.md

   :::home-title
   ---
   title: Vue Telescope
-  subTitle: Vue plugins and technology stack powering any website revealed.
+  subTitle: Discover web applications made with VueJS and its ecosystem.
   componentAnim: HomeVueTelescopeAnimations
   to: vuetelescope
   ---